 General | News/Media | Inventions/Intellectual Property | Trademarks/Copyrights | Import/Export | Financing | Business Planning | Government | Legal/Taxes | Human Resources/Payroll | California Businesses | Documents/Forms | Other

-Checklist for Starting a Business in California – Tips and tricks for starting a business in California.
+Checklist for Starting a Business in Humboldt – Tips and tricks for starting a business in Humboldt County.

 Business.USA.Gov - Official business tools and resources of the U.S. Government.

 SBA Office of Advocacy - An independent voice for small business within the federal government, the watchdog for the Regulatory Flexibility Act (RFA) and the source of small business statistics.

 SBA's Women's Business Center - Find the Women's Business Center, designed to assist women in starting and growing small businesses, nearest you.

 Disaster Preparedness Plan – Statistics show that if a small business cannot resume operations within ten days of a natural disaster, it will most likely close its doors permanently.
 The information provided in this document will help you make sure you are well prepared for whatever comes your way.

 The 100 Most Underrated Small Business Blogs - A list of 100 underrated small business blogs that compile original, unique, and invaluable content regularly, despite being lesser known.